Magazine (firearms): Pan

-The pan magazine differs from other circular magazines in that the cartridges are stored perpendicular to the axis of rotation, rather than parallel, and are usually mounted on top of the firearm.
+Pan magazines differ from other circular magazines in that the cartridges are stored perpendicular to the axis of rotation, rather than being parallel, and are usually mounted on top of the firearm.
 This type is used on the Lewis Gun, Vickers K, Bren Gun (only used in anti-aircraft mountings), Degtyaryov light machine gun, and American-180 submachine gun.
-A highly unusual example was found on the Type 89 machine gun fed from two 45-round quadrant-shaped pan magazines (each magazine had a place for nine 5-round stripper clips).
+A highly unusual example was found on the Type 89 machine gun fed from two 45-round quadrant-shaped pan magazines (each magazine held nine of the five-round stripper clips).

 Helical

 Helical magazines extend the drum magazine design so that rounds follow a spiral path around an auger-shaped rotating follower or drive member, allowing for large ammunition capacity in a relatively compact package (compared to a regular box magazine of similar capacity).
 Early helical magazine designs include that patented by an unidentified inventor through the patent agent William Edward Newton in 1857 and the internal magazine of the Evans Repeating Rifle, patented in the late 1860s.
 This type of magazine is used by the Calico M960, PP-19 Bizon, CS/LS06 and KBP PP90M1.
 The North Korean military uses a 100- to 150- round helical magazine in the Type 88 assault rifle.
-Helical magazines offer substantially more ammunition carriage, however they are inherently complex designs.
+Helical magazines offer substantially more ammunition carriage; however, they are inherently complex designs.
 As such, they can be difficult to load and may decrease the reliability of feeding the weapon.

+Hopper

+The hopper magazine is a very unusual design.
+Unlike many other types of magazine-fed machine guns, which commonly used either box magazines or belts to feed ammunition into the firearm's action, the hopper magazine functioned differently.
+It would use stripper clips from an infantryman or machine gunner to supply ammunition for the machine gun to operate.
+This could be accomplished at any time, by just dropping the entire stripper clip into the hopper magazine.

+The Japanese Type 11 light machine gun was the only weapon system that used a hopper magazine.
+This light machine gun was fed by standard 6.5×50mmSR Arisaka stripper clips that were used by riflemen armed with the Type 38 bolt action rifle.
+The hopper is located on the left side of the receiver and held 6 of the 5-round clips, for a total of 30 rounds of ammunition.
+The hopper magazine was designed with a series of mechanical teeth activated by a cam track on the gas piston to pull cartridges off each clip and into the action.
+After the fifth and final round from each stripper clip was fed and fired, the empty clip would then fall out the bottom of the hopper magazine and the next fully loaded stripper clip would then be dropped into place for feeding.
+There is a spring-loaded follower that applied pressure on top of the clips to hold them in place so they would not fall out while the weapon was being transported or fired.